 Work occasionally would stop when dynamiting commenced to bring down larger blocks of stone.
 This typically required everyone on the project to stop working (sometimes for days) and exit to a field a safe distance away from the explosions.
-With nothing but time on their hands, the sculptures often would play pick up games of soccer in a large swath of dirt next to her tail swishing bull.
+With nothing but time on their hands, the rock artisans often would play pick up games of soccer in a large swath of dirt next to her tail swishing bull.
 Pelota made it a ritual to pet Niarkrook on his head for good luck (which seemed to always work) as she was inexplicably and incredibly talented at the game, never on the losing team.

-Being inside the cave that was becoming Crazy Horse’s left nostril made the already unbearable South Dakotan summer heat near intolerable.
-Pelota would force herself to forget about her discomfort by honing in on shaping the stone until she could stop worrying about her bull being confined to the sun with no shade in the small makeshift corral hundreds of feet below.
+Being inside the cave that was becoming Crazy Horse’s left nostril made the already unbearable South Dakotan summer heat even more intolerable.
+Pelota would force herself to forget about her discomfort by honing in on shaping the stone until she could stop worrying about her bull being prisoner to the sun without shade in the small makeshift corral hundreds of feet below.
 Seconds would melt into minutes until hours found the chill and darkness of night.
-Weary and hungry she would slowly descend the varied ladders until reuniting with her only attachment to her immediate past.
-Although Niarkrok would be predictably indifferent to her return, Pelota found reward in his acceptance of her loving hand extending water and flakes of hay.
-She often bedded down next to him in a blanket of straw between the corral and the parked truck and trailer.
+Weary and hungry she would slowly descend the varied ladders until reuniting with the only living attachment to her immediate past.
+Although Niarkrok would pretend to be predictably indifferent upon her return, Pelota found reward in his acceptance of her loving hand extending water and flakes of hay.
+She often bedded down next to him in a blanket of straw between the corral and her parked truck and trailer.
 The sounds of the wind through the canyons differed from those in Santa Fe.
-They seemed less like home, yet helped dry her tears before accepting battle with the evening’s chill.
+Although seeming less like home, they found utility in drying her tears before she accepted the battle with the cold of the Dakotan nightfall.